Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 • Not be Brazilian and not be born to Brazilian parents

-• Not have any type of visa or Residence Permit for Brazil, except for a tourist visa
+• Not hold a visa or Residence Permit for Brazil, except for a tourist visa

 • Be at least 18 years old by the date defined in the Call Notice